 About one year prior to occupancy the condo developer will reach out to their purchasers for colour and finish selection so they can start customizing the interior suites.

 Not sure what finishes you prefer or what choices would be best for resale on your investment?
-We can select them for you as a value-add service.
+Book a call now and we will help you select them for you as a value-add service.

+The third phase of pre construction condo development is called the interim occupancy period.
 It’s at interim occupancy that you are able to move in or begin leasing your condo.
 Keep in mind that interim occupancy on lower floors will begin sooner than those on higher floors as they are being completed.
 While the building is ready for occupants there are still areas of the building that are being completed such as amenities and common spaces.

 Purchasers who are using their pre-construction condos as investments will need to pay HST upfront to a maximum of $24,000.
 Your HST is owed when the building registers with the city, typically three to eight months after interim occupancy.
-Your lawyer can file for a full HST rebate, refunded approximately 4 to 6 weeks later, provided you have a one year lease in place.
+Your lawyer can file for a full HST rebate, refunded approximately 4 to 6 weeks later, provided you have a one-year lease in place.

 It’s at this phase that your mortgage kicks in so your occupancy fees now include the principal portion of your mortgage.
 The developer will provide minimum 21 days notice before registration so be sure to have all of your finances in order to cover your closing costs and mortgage payments.